litestar-org/litestar/docs/usage/route-handlers.rst

 .. code-block:: python

    from typing import Any, Dict
-   from starlite import Request, get from starlite.datastructures import Headers, State
+   from litestar import Request, get from litestar.datastructures import Headers, State

    @get(path="/")